Mississippi Democratic Party: Civil War and Reconstruction

 In the summer of 1860, the Mississippi delegation walked out of the Democratic National Convention as a response to the convention's refusal to allow slavery in the state.
 Soon after, Mississippi seceded from the Union and joined many other states in forming the Confederate States of America.

 After the end of the American Civil War in 1865, Reconstruction began in the United States.
-Many laws were put in place to allow suffrage for African-Americans, which troubled white Democrats.
+Many laws were put in place to allow suffrage for African-Americans, which outraged white Democrats.
 Democrats overpowered the Republicans to combat these laws by means of force and violence in a method known as the Mississippi Plan, formulated in 1875 and implemented in the election of 1876.
 This plan was also used in other southern states to overthrow Republican rule.
 Thereafter, these states became known as the Solid South, meaning that they were solidly Democratic in political nature.
 This continued for the next seventeen presidential elections, until the elections of 1948.
 At this time, the national party began to show support for the Civil Rights Movement, which reduced its support in the Solid South.